SERVIR-Amazonia/barbados-training/ceo/03_Map-validation-with-CEO.md

 <img align="center" src="../images/ceo/CEO_imagery.png" hspace="15" vspace="10" width="700">

-Click on the `Add New Imagery` button.
+Click on the `Add New Imagery` button (it will show up one you have joined the Institution).
 Here, you can see how to add a new type of imagery to a project.
 There are some data sets already available in CEO, like Sentinel and Planet, but you can also import any public GEE `Image` or `ImageCollection` or any private GEE asset.
 You just need its asset ID, a start and end date, and some parameters for its visualization.

 <img align="center" src="../images/ceo/CEO_imagery2.png" hspace="15" vspace="10" width="700">